-This Peanut Thai Shrimp is quick, easy, and flavorful.
+This Keto Thai Curry with Shrimp is quick, easy, and flavorful.
 With sauteed vegetables and cauliflower rice, it is a better for you choice than a traditional Pad Thai.
-It will satisfy your takeout craving in no time.
+Peanut Thai Shrimp will satisfy your takeout craving in no time.

 My husband surprised me with a bag of shrimp the other day.
 Most wives would probably prefer chocolates or flowers but I was thrilled with a 2-pound bag of frozen shrimp.